Jeavon/CloudflareImageUrlGenerator/readme.md

 CloudflareImageUrlGenerator
 ============
-This package adds a ImageUrlGenerator to Umbraco that offloads image format conversion of avif and webp formats to Cloudflare Image Resizing.
+This package adds a ImageUrlGenerator to Umbraco that offloads some image processing to Cloudflare Image Resizing.

+Currently the approach is "hybrid" with some commands offloaded to Cloudflare and some remaining with ImageSharp.Web.

 When implemented calls to GetCropUrl will generate Urls using this generator.

 It works very well with [Slimsy v4.1+](https://github.com/Jeavon/Slimsy) to offer avif format images as the primary source for modern browsers.